JAdamHub/M1-Exam-Submission/README.md

 ## Description 🚩:

 This project focuses on predicting loan amounts for Kiva microlending platform using machine learning techniques.
-It includes data exploration, sml model development, and a Streamlit web application for interactive predictions.
+It includes data exploration, sml model development, and a Streamlit web application for interactive loan predictions.

 ## Project Structure 📂